 Licencees will be required to be amended, if necessary, to ensure director approvals and conditions on the licence align with new restrictions.
-"Manor Park Playschool/OCC" will not require any amendments at the current time.
+"Before- and After- School in Manor Park' will not require any amendments at the current time.

 Inspections

 Ministry staff will conduct in-person monitoring and licensing inspections of childcare centres where necessary.